WHY EGG DONATION

 SUCCESS IS VERY HIGH

-The odds of a woman getting pregnant using fresh embryos created from donor eggs are more than 50%.
+At AZARH, the odds of a woman getting pregnant using fresh embryos created from donor eggs are more than 50%.
 Conversely, if male factor fertility was the main cause of the couple’s inability to get pregnant, the use of donor sperm also boosts success significantly.

 CHOOSING A DONOR CAN BE EMOTIONAL